junxit/us-congress-bills-111/metadata.md

 - 2009-09-22 — Ms. Bordallo moved to suspend the rules and pass the bill, as amended.
 - 2009-09-22 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H9751-9754)
 - 2009-09-22 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H9751-9754)
+- 2009-09-23 — Received in the Senate and Read twice and referred to the Committee on Commerce, Science, and Transportation.